Pupil eligibility

 This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.

-Intended outcome | Success criteria |
+Intended outcome |

-Children in the early years to catch up with their peers in relation to attainment in Communication and Language. | By the end of the EYFS, more PP children will reach age appropriate levels in Communication and Language. |
+Children across school to catch up with their peers in relation to attainment in Communication and Language. |

-The gap in attendance between PP pupils and non PP pupils will have reduced. |
+The gap in attendance between PP pupils and non-PP pupils will have reduced. |

 Less PP pupils will be on the persistent absenteeism list More PP pupils will reach the national expected level for attendance |